FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/hardware-setup.md

 **Hardware**                           | **Purpose**
 -------------------------------------- | -----------
-ZumIQ-enabled ZumLink Z9-P/PE (1 or 2) | Radio with Linux Development Environment.
-Two radios are needed to demonstrate app communication over a radio network, but both apps can be run on the same unit if necessary.
+Powered ZumIQ-enabled ZumLink Z9-P/PE  | Radio with Linux Development Environment.
+This demonstration will use one radio for simplicity, but the Sensor and Client app can be run on separate radios if desired.
 IOE-4422                               | [FreeWave I/O Expansion Serial Base](http://www.freewave.com/products/ioex/).
-Only the first five channels will be used, so any model will work
+Only the first five channels will be used, so n IOE-4404 or IOE-4440 could also be used.
 12V Power Supply                       | FreeWave P/N: EMD1280UX.
 Used to power the Serial Base
 USB Ethernet Adapter                   | Optional.
 Used to create a separate local network attached to a computer.
 RJ45 to DB9 Null Modem Cable           | FreeWave P/N: ECD2408ED.
 Used with "Rainbow" data cable to connect IOE-44XX to Z9-P/PE.